 Striving to become progressively more inclusive, the University aims the future in search of expanding and maintaining quality, as well as ensuring critical, creative and socially responsible thinking.

 UFSC: knowledge producing citizenship.

-Click here to watch UFSC institutional video (in English).
+Click here to watch UFSC institutional video (subtitled).